Daxbot/sockhop/README.md

 ```

 ## Notes
 Sockhop easily passes objects across the wire.
 If you pack/transcode JS in a way that mutates class names, this functionality will be broken!
-This includes autp ping functionality.
+This includes auto ping functionality.

 ## Classes